Your treatment depends on how bad your chronic GvHD is and which parts of your body are affected.

 - protect your skin from the sun by covering up, and using at least a factor 15 sunscreen

 You will need to clean your mouth regularly, especially if it is dry and sore.
 Your doctors and nurses will give you mouthwashes, and other medicines if your mouth gets infected.
-Artificial saliva may help to combat dryness.
+Artificial saliva may help with dryness.

-Having diarrhoea might make it hard for you to drink enough fluids so you might need to have a drip.
-Your doctor might suggest feeding you through a tube if you you can't eat for whatever reason.
-The tube will be either through your nose into your stomach, or directly into your bloodstream through a central line, PICC line or portacath.
+Having diarrhoea can make you dehydrated so you might need to have a drip with fluids.
+Your doctor might suggest feeding you through a tube if you can't eat for whatever reason.
+The tube enters either through your nose into your stomach, or directly into your bloodstream through a central line, PICC line or portacath.

 Diarrhoea can make the skin get sore and break down around your anus.
 You will need to wash the area regularly to keep it clean.
 You may also need a barrier cream to stop the skin breaking down.
 Your doctor may give you medicines to help control the diarrhoea.

 Your nurse will give you anti sickness drugs if you feel sick.
 You might be referred to a specialist (a gastroenterologist) if your sickness doesn’t improve.